pantheon-systems/documentation/source/docs/articles/sites/timeouts.md

 #### Can I manually run Drupal cron for longer than the Pantheon executed Drupal cron?

-Yes; just use `drush @pantheon.SITENAME.env cron` to execute cron using Drush or `terminus drush cron --site=sitename --env=live` using [Terminus](https://github.com/pantheon-systems/cli).
+Yes; just use `terminus drush cron --site=sitename --env=live` using [Terminus](https://github.com/pantheon-systems/cli).
 With that said, most slow cron executions are due to PHP errors or a slow external service.
 Rather than throwing more resources at an efficient process, determine why it's slow and fix the root cause.

 #### Can Pantheon change the non-configurable timeouts for my site?